rcolyer/plot-function/README.md

 // needed to achieve this.
 module PlotFunction(FuncN, minx_stepx_maxx, miny_stepy_maxy)

-// Plots the numbered function PolarFunc1 through PolarFunc9, where
+// Plots either a function literal or the numbered function PolarFunc1 through
-// PolarFuncN is 1 through 9.
-Each function is a function of radius and
+// PolarFunc9, where PolarFuncN is either the function literal or the number 1
-// angle.
+// through 9.
+Each function is a function of radius and angle.
 // max_r is the outer radius, and min_step is the smallest step size between
 // points.
 // To guarantee a properly manifold shape, the routine will only render